 # Positive responses / # Total responses X 100 = (%) CSAT

-If you have 48 positive responses and a total of 80 responses, your CSAT score would be 60%.
+If we have 48 positive responses and a total of 80 responses, our CSAT score would be 60%.

 48 / 80 x 100 = 60%